10 Exercises You Can Do on an Airplane Without Looking Weird3 min read

 This is the opposite of calf raises.
 Keep your heels on the floor and raise your toes as high as possible.
-For added range of motion, remove your shoes.
+For an added range of motion, remove your shoes.

 While sitting, lift your feet off the ground.
 Rotate your feet at the ankles in a counterclockwise motion.
 Repeat 10 times, then reverse the direction.